JoeWoodworker

 Air Powered Vacuum Press Questions

-A1: With the Project: V2 system, does my compressor need to run continually?
+A1: With the Project: V4 system, will my air compressor run continually?

-No. Think of it this way... the Mac valve is a gate that controls the flow of air from the air compressor only when the vacuum controller recognizes the need for additional vacuum.
-The venturi pulls vacuum very quickly.
-In fact the reservoirs tanks will achieve full vacuum in just 20 seconds.
-After that, the compressed air is shut off automatically.
+No. Think of it this way... the air valve is a gate that controls the flow of air from the air compressor only when the vacuum controller recognizes the need for additional vacuum.
+The venturi typically pulls vacuum very quickly.
+In fact, the reservoirs tanks will achieve full vacuum in just 30 seconds in most cases.
+After that, the compressed air is shut off automatically and the system only cycles on again when vacuum levels have dropped by 2 to 5" Hg.

 (Back to top)